Martchus/tageditor/README.md

 Placing tags at the end of the file can avoid having to rewrite the entire file to apply changes.

 In the CLI, this is controlled via `--tag-pos` option.
-To enfore a specific `--tag-pos`, even if this requires the file to be rewritten, combine with the `--force` option.
+To enforce a specific `--tag-pos`, even if this requires the file to be rewritten, combine with the `--force` option.

 ID3v2 tags and Vorbis/Opus comments can only be placed at the beginning.
 ID3v1 tags can only be placed at the end of the file.
-Hence this configuration has no effect when dealing with such tags.
+Hence, this configuration has no effect when dealing with such tags.

 ### Index position
 It is also possible to control the position of the index/cues.
 However, this is currently only supported when dealing